 Charge!
 Keep your motorbike battery healthy while it's laid up

 When a bike’s being used regularly, the battery should stay fit and healthy for several years.
-But when a bike is laid up – as the vast majority across the UK are right now – it can go flat in a matter of weeks.
+But when a bike is laid up – as many are over the winter months, and many more were during 2020's lockdowns – it can go flat in a matter of weeks.

 Machines with alarms or trackers fitted are even more vulnerable, as are those with batteries that are already a few years old.
 But there’s a simple way to avoid the cost and inconvenience of discovering a dead battery when lockdown finally lifts: fit a trickle charger.

 Buy the chargers listed in this article here:

 First, check whether your bike has a regular lead-acid battery or a new-fangled lithium-polymer one.
 Lithium batteries remain rare but have become more common on premium Honda, Ducati and BMW bikes in recent years.
 There’s also a growing market for replacement lithium batteries.
 Using a lead-acid charger on a lithium battery has the potential to wreck it – so check if you’re in any doubt.

 Assuming it’s a normal lead-acid (or any of the Gel / AGM variants based on the same chemistry) then you’re good to use pretty much any mainstream maintenance charger from the likes of Optimate, Oxford, Ring and so on.

 Each uses unique software but broadly follow the same steps: a recovery stage (if the battery is deeply discharged); a bulk charge to fill the battery quickly; and a final maintenance cycle, which uses a controlled, calculated trickle of energy to keep the battery topped up without overcharging.
 Most are automatic – they don’t need you to do anything other than plug them in and leave them to it.

 - Neevesy's bike hacks: How to set up your motorbike like a road test pro

 - How to set up your motorbike's suspension